Maverick County DWI Court Process

 Which Court Handles DUI Cases in Maverick County?

 In Maverick County, DUI cases are typically handled by the Maverick County Criminal Court.
-Due to the lack of a large population center, specific details regarding courthouse addresses, hours, and online court information are not readily available.
+Due to the lack of readily available courthouse data, specific details regarding courthouse addresses, hours, and online court information are not accessible at this time.

 • Check Your Release Paperwork: The paperwork you received upon release from jail should specify the date, time, and location of your arraignment.